 In the first of three films, Dick (Stannard) comes to Cornwall with his chums Jock Anderson (Jack Shaw) and Snowy White (George Ford), worries local smugglers, and sets out to stop foreign-country bad guys led by Dr Casper (Geoffrey Wincott) trying to put germ bombs in British reservoirs to poison London’s water supply.

-It is really basic, all-too-cheap (£20,000) Boys’ Own stuff that seems to have come from an even much earlier generation still.
+It is really basic, slapdash, all-too-cheap (£20,000) Boys’ Own stuff that seems to have come from an even much earlier generation still.
 But at least there is a lot of busy, daft plot, courtesy of the requirements of the BBC serial.
-This version was also released in cinemas as a serial in six episodes.
+This feature version was also released in cinemas as a serial in six episodes.
+It lacked critical respect then and now, but, looked at in a kindly nostalgic light, it is quite amusing and entertaining.

-Running 70 minutes, it is written by Alan Stranks, Alfred Goulding and Ambrose Grayson, shot in black and white by Stanley Clinton, produced by Henry Halstead, scored by John Bath, Frank Spencer and Rupert Grayson, and designed by James Marchant.
+Dick Barton, Special Agent is directed by Alfred Goulding, runs 70 minutes, is made by Hammer Film Productions, is released by Exclusive Films, is written by Alan Stranks, Alfred Goulding and Ambrose Grayson, based on the BBC radio serial by Edward J Mason, is shot in black and white by Stanley Clinton, is produced by Henry Halstead, is scored by John Bath, Frank Spencer and Rupert Grayson, and is designed by James Marchant.

 It is followed by Dick Barton Strikes Back (1949) and Dick Barton at Bay (1950), after which Stannard was killed in a car crash driving back from the wrap party, aged only 33, ending the Dick Barton series.
 He made just 10 films.
 Hammer cancelled its planned fourth Barton film, Dick Barton in Africa.